EFTPOS: New Zealand

-EFTPOS is highly popular in New Zealand.
-The system is operated by two providers, Worldline New Zealand (formerly Electronic Transaction Services Limited then Paymark Limited) which processes 75% of all electronic transactions in New Zealand, and EFTPOS New Zealand.
-Although the term eftpos is popularly used to describe the system, EFTPOS is a trademark of EFTPOS New Zealand, the smaller of the two providers.
-Both providers run an interconnected financial network that allows the processing of not only of debit cards at point of sale terminals but also credit cards and charge cards.
+EFTPOS is widely used in New Zealand.
+The national EFTPOS network is operated by two primary providers: Worldline New Zealand (formerly Electronic Transaction Services Limited then Paymark Limited) and Verifone.
+Both providers run an interconnected financial network that supports debit card transactions at point-of-sale terminals, as well as credit card and charge card payments.

 History

-In New Zealand, a trial scheme of EFTPOS began in 1984, with a terminal in a Shell petrol station connected to a bank computer.
+In New Zealand, a trial scheme of EFTPOS began in 1984, with a terminal installed at a Shell petrol station connected to a bank computer.
 The Bank of New Zealand introduced EFTPOS in 1985, with the first merchant terminals being installed through a pilot scheme at petrol stations.

-In 1989 the system was officially launched and two providers owned by the major banks now run the system.
-The larger of the two providers, Worldline New Zealand (formerly Paymark limited Electronic Transaction Services Limited), is owned by French company Ingenico, following its sale in 2018 by ASB Bank, Westpac, Bank of New Zealand and ANZ Bank New Zealand (formerly ANZ National Bank).
-The second is operated by EFTPOS New Zealand, which is fully owned by VeriFone Systems, following its sale by ANZ New Zealand in December 2012.
+In 1989 the system was formally launched, with two bank-owned providers operating the network.
+Worldline New Zealand (formerly Paymark limited Electronic Transaction Services Limited) was sold in 2018 by ASB Bank, Westpac, Bank of New Zealand and ANZ Bank New Zealand (formerly ANZ National Bank).
+The second provider, EFTPOS New Zealand, was acquired by Verifone in December 2012.

-1995 was the first deployment of cellular EFTPOS in New Zealand, by Dynamic Data Systems.
+In 1995, New Zealand's first cellular EFTPOS deployment occurred, enabling mobile terminals for merchants.

-During July 2006 the five billionth EFTPOS payment was processed, and at the start of 2012 the 10 billionth transaction was processed.
+By July 2006 the five billionth EFTPOS payment had been processed nationwide, and the 10 billionth transaction milestone was reached in early 2012.

 Usage

-EFTPOS is highly popular in New Zealand, and being used for about 60% of all retail transactions.
-In 2009, there were 200 EFTPOS transactions per person.
+Card payments (including debit, credit, and EFTPOS) are the most common method of payment in New Zealand’s retail economy.
+National statistics show hundreds of millions of electronic card transactions each month, with around 166 million card payments recorded in May 2025 alone.
+A large majority of everyday retail spending in New Zealand is now paid electronically rather than with cash.
+Consumer surveys also indicate that around two-thirds of New Zealanders use cards for everyday purchases, and debit cards accounted for roughly 38.5 % of the total payments market share in 2025.

-Paymark process over 900 million transactions (worth over NZ$48 billion) yearly.
-More than 75,000 merchants and over 110,000 EFTPOS terminals are connected to Paymark.
+Worldline supports over 80,000 merchants with 150,000 EFTPOS terminals connected to their network.
+Verifone processes more than 700 million transactions per year, representing over 40% of all electronic transactions nationwide.
+Alongside the local team at Eftpos NZ, Verifone supports payments across 90,000+ business locations, with 115,000+ devices and websites connected to its gateway.